blancalamarca/blancalamarca/README.md

 ### City.py
-This following module reads information from the metro module and builds a graph constituted by the metrograph and the graph of the city's streets, which is already built.
+This following module reads information from the metro module and builds a graph constituted by the metrograph and the graph of the city's streets, which are already built.
 #### Prerequisited libraries:
 ```
 import pandas as pd